List of second-generation Major League Baseball players: Various potential four-generation families

 Luke Bell was drafted by the Arizona Diamondbacks in the 34th round of the 2019 MLB Draft.
 His father Mike Bell was a 13-season minor leaguer who played briefly for the Cincinnati Reds in 2000 and was the vice president of player development for the Diamondbacks before his death in March 2021.
 Luke Bell's uncle is David Bell; his grandfather is Buddy Bell; and his great-grandfather was the late Gus Bell.
 Luke Bell opted not to play Minor League Baseball in 2019 after he was drafted, In 2020 he made 5 appearances as a pitcher for Chandler-Gilbert Community College before the season was cut short by the COVID-19 pandemic.
-He transferred to Xavier University in 2021.
+He transferred to Xavier University in 2021 and played three seasons for the Musketeers.
+Since 2023, he has been playing in the lower levels of the Chicago White Sox farm system.

 There are three known cases of a great-grandson following in his great-grandfather's footsteps to play Major League Baseball.
 Bill Wilkinson played for the Seattle Mariners from 1985 to 1988; his great-grandfather, Jim Bluejacket played for Brooklyn in the Federal League in 1914-15 and for the Cincinnati Reds in 1916.
 More recently, Drew Pomeranz and his brother Stu Pomeranz, who played briefly in 2012, both followed in the footsteps of their great-grandfather Garland Buckeye who was a regular starting pitcher for the Cleveland Indians for three years in the mid-1920s and also appeared in one game each with two other teams.

 The MacPhail family is the first family known to have four generations affiliated with Major League Baseball in roles other than as players.
 Larry was the general manager of the Reds and Dodgers as well as the president, general manager, and co-owner of the Yankees.
 Larry's son, Lee, was president and general manager of the Orioles, executive vice president and general manager of the Yankees, and president of the American League.
 Larry and Lee are also the only father-and-son duo to have been inducted into the Baseball Hall of Fame.
 The MacPhails became baseball's first three-generation family when Lee MacPhail III became an executive with the Reading Phillies of the Eastern League.
 Lee II's other son, Andy, is the president of the Phillies and was previously general manager of the Twins, president and chief executive officer of the Cubs, and president of baseball operations for the Orioles.
 The family became baseball's first four-generation family with Lee MacPhail III's son, Lee MacPhail IV, who has served as director of scouting for the Indians, Expos, Nationals, and Orioles.

+As of the 2024 Major League Baseball season, the Caray family will also have four generations of MLB broadcasters when Harry Christopher Caray IV (Chris) broadcasts his first game with the Oakland Athletics, joining his father, Harry Christopher III (Chip), grandfather Harry Christopher, Jr. (Skip), and great-grandfather Harry Christopher Caray Sr. in the booth.